What Is a Lean-to-Roof?

 Step 6: Now, place the supporting posts into the notches and fix them properly.

-Step 7: Now as this structure is ready, attach the metal purlins on the outward side of the posts installed before.
-Nails must be used for this step so that it is attached firmly in the place.
+Step 7: Now that this structure is ready, attach the metal purlins on the outward side of the posts installed before.
+Nails must be used for this step so that it is attached firmly in place.